 Managing habitats in the correct way is the single most important issue affecting the survival of European butterflies.
 This is the first time that practical information has been brought together to address the issue.
-We hope the advice will be taken up urgently across Europe to help save these beautiful species from extinction.”
+We hope the advice will be taken up urgently across Europe to help save these beautiful species from extinction.

-He stated that the new open access journal Nature Conservation is intended to make scientific information freely available to help conserve nature and create a healthy world for everyone.
-The journal aims particularly at facilitating better interaction between scientists and practitioners and its major goal is to support synergistic interactions among scientists, policy-makers, and managers.”
+He stated that the new open access journal Nature Conservation will make scientific information freely available to help conserve nature and create a healthy world for everyone.
+The journal aims particularly at enabling better interaction between scientists and practitioners.
+Its major goal is to support synergistic interactions among scientists, policy-makers, and managers.